-The energy consumption in residential buildings is lower compared to the EU average.
-The energy consumption in non-residential buildings is lower compared to the EU average.
+The energy consumption in residential building is lower compared to the EU average.
+The energy consumption in non-residential building is at the same level as the EU average.

 Envelope Thermal Properties

 Heat demand of buildings and dwellings is significantly dependent on the thermal quality of the building envelope.
 This level is expressed in U-values which are indicators for the heat lost through building elements.
 National building codes set - based on the EPBD's requirement on cost-optimal minimum performance standards- thresholds at building and/or component level for new buildings and in case of major renovation that indirectly (building level) or directly (component level) influence the U-values realized in new buildings and renovation.
 But the largest share of the building stock were built before these standards were implemented.
 The degree of refurbishment of these existing buildings is important for the quality of thermal envelopes.